What time is Spanish Grand Prix today and how can I watch?

 Viewers in the United Kingdom can watch the Spanish Grand Prix live on Sky Sports F1 and Main Event from 12:30pm - although coverage on the latter will finish at 1:55pm.
 Subscribers can watch the action via the Sky Go app.

-What is the schedule for race day at the Miami Grand Prix?
+What is the schedule for race day at the Spanish Grand Prix?
 (All times BST)

 Sunday, May 22